Laura GIRAUD

 Peer-reviewed journals

-• DESCHAMPS, D., GIRAUD, L., and PROVINI, O., “Public Employment Policies in the Context of Political Clientelism: The Government of Réunion and Its Working-Class Neighborhoods” (forthcoming in Politix, No. 141, March–April 2023).
+• DESCHAMPS, D., GIRAUD, L., PROVINI, O., “Public Employment Policies in the Context of Political Clientelism: The Government of Réunion and Its Working-Class Neighborhoods” (forthcoming in Politix, No. 141, March–April 2023).

-• DESCHAMPS D., FRETIGNY R., GIRAUD L., PROVINI O., “Are Public Policies Compatible with Clientelism?
-The relationship between clientelism and public policy as illustrated by the example of Réunion,” Les Cahiers d’Outre-Mer, 2020/2, (No. 282), pp. 237–261.
+• DESCHAMPS, D., FRETIGNY, R., GIRAUD, L., PROVINI, O., “Are Public Policies Compatible with Clientelism?
+The Relationship Between Clientelism and Public Policy: The Case of Réunion,” *Les Cahiers d’Outre-Mer*, 2020/2, (No. 282), pp. 237–261.

 • GIRAUD, L., “When Participation Depends on Selection: Political Socialization and the Development of Citizenship in a Public Housing Neighborhood,” Pôle Sud, 2015/2, No. 43, pp. 43–56.

-• GIRAUD, L., and PINA, C., “‘Is this where we vote?’ or the unexpected lessons from a QSU,” Pôle Sud, 2016/1, No. 44, “Polling Places in Question,” pp. 35–48.
+• GIRAUD, L., PINA, C., “‘Is this where we vote?’ or the Unexpected Lessons from a QSU,” Pôle Sud, 2016/1, No. 44, “Polling Places in Question,” pp. 35–48.

-Collected works
+Collected Works

-• GIRAUD, L., “‘I had no life left!’
+• GIRAUD, L., “‘I Had No Life Left!’
 The Costs of Political Intermediation in Working-Class Communities,” in BARRAULT STELLA, L., and MICHON, S. (eds.), Political Intermediaries, Paris (forthcoming in Khartala).

-• GIRAUD, L., “The Establishment of a Right-Wing Elected Official in a Working-Class Neighborhood: Dominique Estrosi-Sassone in the Moulins District of Nice,” in BRIQUET, J.-L., and GODMER, L. (eds.), Political Roots, Villeneuve d’Ascq: Septentrion, 2022, pp. 67–89.
+• GIRAUD, L., “The Establishment of a Right-Wing Elected Official in a Working-Class Neighborhood: Dominique Estrosi-Sassone in the Moulins Neighborhood of Nice,” in BRIQUET, J.-L., and GODMER, L. (eds.), Political Roots, Villeneuve d’Ascq: Septentrion, 2022, pp. 67–89.

-• GIRAUD L., PINA C., “Campaign Flyers in Razac: What Flyers Tell Us About Political Practices and Representations,” in S. LEVEQUE and A.-F. TAICLET (eds.), Conquering the Cities: Sociology of the 2014 Municipal Elections, Villeneuve d’Ascq, Septentrion, 2018, pp. 229–254.
+• GIRAUD, L., PINA, C., “Campaign Flyers in Razac: What Flyers Tell Us About Political Practices and Representations,” in LEVEQUE, S., and TAICLET, A.-F. (eds.), Conquering the Cities: A Sociology of the 2014 Municipal Elections, Villeneuve d’Ascq, Septentrion, 2018, pp. 229–254.

-• BUE N., PINA C., (with the collaboration of Laura Giraud), “Freeze Frames: The Twists and Turns of a Study on Election Pamphlets,” in PINA C., SAVARESE E. (eds.), Politics Through Images.
+• BUE, N., PINA, C., (in collaboration with Laura Giraud), “Freeze Frames: The Twists and Turns of a Study on Election Pamphlets,” in PINA, C., SAVARESE, E. (eds.), Politics Through Images.
 Political Iconography and the Social Sciences, Paris, L’Harmattan, 2017, pp. 261–293.

 Reviews

-• GOUARD, D., *La Banlieue Rouge: Those Who Stay and What Changes*, Lormont: Le Bord de l’eau, 2013, 240 pp. (in *Pôle Sud*, 2015/1, No. 42, pp. 179–182.)
+• GOUARD, D., *La Banlieue Rouge: Those Who Stay and What Is Changing*, Lormont: Le Bord de l’eau, 2013, 240 pp. (in *Pôle Sud*, 2015/1, No. 42, pp. 179–182.)

 Research Reports

-• GIRAUD, L., “The Urban Working Class in French Polynesia: Economic Transition, Urbanization, and Subsistence Practices in Priority Neighborhoods Under Urban Policy,” Final Research Report, Maison des Sciences de l’Homme du Pacifique (U.A.R.
+• GIRAUD, L., “The Urban Working Class in French Polynesia: Economic Transition, Urbanization, and Livelihood Practices in Priority Neighborhoods Under Urban Policy,” Final Research Report, Maison des Sciences de l’Homme du Pacifique (U.A.R.
 2503, CNRS), January 2023, 135 pp.

-• GIRAUD, L., “The Urban Working Class in French Polynesia: Economic Transition, Urbanization, and Subsistence Practices in Priority Neighborhoods Under Urban Policy,” Interim Research Report, Maison des Sciences de l’Homme du Pacifique (U.A.R.
+• GIRAUD, L., “The Urban Working Class in French Polynesia: Economic Transition, Urbanization, and Livelihood Practices in Priority Neighborhoods Under Urban Policy,” Interim Research Report, Maison des Sciences de l’Homme du Pacifique (U.A.R.
 2503, CNRS), June 2022, 30 pp.

 • GIRAUD, L., “Urban Policy in Réunion,” PPR Research Program “Public Policies in Réunion: Governing the Outermost Region